 When there are indications that an asset may be impaired, the Company is required to estimate the asset's recoverable amount.
 Recoverable amount is the greater of value in use and fair value less costs to sell.
 Determining the value in use requires the Company to estimate expected future cash flows associated with the assets and a suitable discount rate in order to calculate present value.
-No impairment was recognized for the year ended May 31, 2019.
+No impairment was recognized for the three months ended August 31, 2019.